tfelix/bestia-docs/content/docs/mechanics/attacks.md

 2. Spell Discovery - The player can try to "invent/discover" new attacks which then can be tried to be learned to a Bestia.
    This means 16 attacks until level 70 and about 4 attacks later on.

+## Magic Schools

+All attacks are divided into the three schools of magic: Arcane, Black or White Magic.
+These schools might be important if certain spells are increased via a learned skill.

+### Arcane Magic

+This describes 'trickster' magic.
+It can be illusion spells, utility spells like generating food or shelter.
+There might be some rare kind of damaging spells but usually they contain transmutations and other fancy spell effects.

+### Black Magic

+Mostly damaging spells which are meant to inflict harm.
+These might be damaging spells or spells which directly inflict damage or harming status of its receiver like lowering defense or status values.

+### White Magic

+The Healing, Buff or protection spells.
+These also contain detection of spells and neutralization spells of magic. generally all kind of protection, healing or improving stati fall into the domain of white magic.

-## Level Up Learning
+## Learning Attacks

+Attacks are either learned via leveling up, vie the [Spell Discovery](/docs/mechanics/skills/#spell-discovery) skill or via Spell Scrolls which can be traded (but are rather expensive).

-General rule of thumb is:
+For leveling up a Bestia a general rule of thumb is:

 1. A Bestia should have about 20 Attacks.
 2. 80% of the attacks should be learned from level 1 - 69.
 The last 20% of the attacks between level 70 - 100.

 ### Spell Discovery

 Spells can be discovered by the player.
 If he has the skill [Spell Discovery](/docs/mechanics/skills/#spell-discovery).
 The maximum attack learnable by the skill level is given in the table below.

 | Spell Discovery Lv. | max.
 Attack Level Discoverable |
 | ------------------- | -----------------------------: |